GoogleCloudPlatform/deploymentmanager-samples/examples/v2/vm_startup_script/README.md

-# Single VM with data disk
+# VM with Startup Script

 ## Overview
 This is a [Google Cloud Deployment